quarto-dev/quarto-web/docs/projects/_render-targets.md

 ## Render Targets

-By default, all valid Quarto input files (.qmd, .ipynb, .md, .Rmd) in the project directory will be rendered, save for ones with a file or directory prefix of `.` (hidden files) or `_` (typically used for non top-level files, e.g. ones included in other files).
+By default, all valid Quarto input files (.qmd, .ipynb, .md, .Rmd) in the project directory will be rendered, save for ones with:

+1. A file or directory prefix of `.` (hidden files)

+2. A file or directory prefix of `_` (typically used for non top-level files, e.g. ones [included](../authoring/includes.qmd) in other files)

+3. Files named `README.md` or `README.qmd` (which are typically not actual render targets but rather informational content about the source code to be viewed in the version control web UI).

 If you don't want to render all of the target documents in a project, or you wish to control the order of rendering more precisely, you can add a `project: render: [files]` entry to your project metadata.
 For example: